 It is not just the terrorists who are trafficking in these illicit antiquities.
 Organized criminal gangs are profiting from wide-scale and systematic looting, or cultural racketeering.
 The FBI notes that this global crime benefits criminals in the billions of dollars every year.
 These operatives run global networks from Bulgaria to Shanghai, Bogota to Jerusalem, Istanbul to Tokyo.
 The United States is one of the top destinations in the world for these “blood antiquities.”
 They are in auction houses, in private collections, and on the internet.

 I have also witnessed first-hand the looting of well-known sites in Egypt.
 After the Revolution of 2011, the security system broke down, which led to mass looting in a country home to some of history’s most well-known stories: the pyramids, the child King Tut, and Cleopatra’s ill-fated love, all of which are intrinsic parts of the collective human narrative.
 Satellite imagery showed previously pristine sands pockmarked with looter pits as thieves scavenged for treasure.
 As we walked around the sites, the ground was littered with mummy wrappings, broken pottery, and pieces of wood from sarcophagi, signaling that criminals had found intact tombs.

-These valuable antiquities, ripped from their resting ground, are showing up in leading world markets for sale.
-And demanding prices up into the millions for some.
+These valuable antiquities, ripped from their resting ground, are showing up for sale in leading world markets; some demand prices up into the millions.
 But the money does not go back to the local people, who might be justified in looting to support their family.
 Instead, 95% of the profits go to the middleman or the criminal networks.

 Chairman and Cofounder